harshabose/gradient_decent/README.md

 \text{perfect guess } X_{new} = X + \left(\frac{\alpha_{2}}{2}\right) \nabla f
 ```

-This allows for proper scaling of the learning rate to reflect the derivative set onto original equation set and provide the perfect guess of learning rate at every iteration whenever the learning rate exceeds the forward stepping condition.
-Doing this will improve the convergence rate by many folds.
-See the example below.
+This enables proper scaling of the learning rate to map the derivative set onto the original equation set and provide an optimal estimate of the learning rate at each iteration whenever the learning rate exceeds the forward stepping condition.
+Implementing this novel approach will significantly improve the convergence rate.
+See the example given below.

 ## What are included?
 The gradient_decent class:
-- `Detailed Doxygen Documentation:` are written on all classes, structs and other utilities and assets.
-Hover over any method to see the documentation.
+- `Detailed Doxygen Documentation:` has been provided for all classes, structs, and other utilities and assets.
+You can hover over any method to view the documentation.
-- `Finite Difference:` was used to calculate the derivative, allowing for optimation of non-pure-mathematical "equations".
+- `Finite Difference:` was employed to compute the derivative, enabling optimisation of non-pure-mathematical "equations".
-- `Secant Method scaling:` can be turned off and a classic back-tracking methodology could be used instead.
+- `Secant Method scaling:` can be disabled, and a classic back-tracking Gradient Descent methodology could be employed instead.
-- `Learning Rate Scaling:` using square root of ratio of current derivatives and the highest derivatives encountered (based on RMSprop) is used to reduce the learning as the iterations progress.
-This allows gradual decrease of learning rate even without secant method scaling allowing for natural decling of learning rate.
-This could also be turned off.
+- `Derivativee Scaling of learning rate:` employs the square root of the ratio of current derivatives to the highest derivatives encountered.
+This approach gradually reduces the learning rate as iterations progress.
+Even without secant method scaling, this enables a natural decline in the learning rate.
+Additionally, this feature can be toggled on or off based on user preference.
-- `Momentum based derivative rotation:` is also introduced, where the current derivative vector at a point are rotated towards the weighted-average of the previous derivative vectors (based on heavy-ball gradient decent approach).
-This could also be turned off. (\** to be added)
+- `Momentum based derivative rotation:` introduces a mechanism where the current derivative vector at a point is rotated towards the weighted average of the previous derivative vectors, leveraging the heavy-ball gradient descent approach.
+This feature can be toggled on or off based on user preference. (\**TODO)
-- `Supports for multi-dimensional:` problems is given to support any number of dimensions.
+- `Supports for multi-dimensional:` is provided, allowing for the optimisation of functions with any number of dimensions.
+This flexibility enables the algorithm to handle a wide range of optimisation scenarios, accommodating diverse problem spaces.
-- `Support for Constraints:` is also given which use a linear penalty function with a user defined slope to constraint the minimising operation.
+- `Support for Constraints and bounds:` are also provided, utilising a linear penalty function with a user-defined slope and bounds projection to constrain the minimisation operation.
+This feature allows users to impose constraints on the optimisation process, ensuring that the solution adheres to specified conditions or limitations.
-- `Effecient Coding Paradigms:` were used to optimise the code to produce minimal memory and performance overhead.
+- `Effecient Coding Paradigms:` were employed to optimise the code, aiming to minimise memory usage and performance overhead.
+This approach ensures that the implementation is streamlined and resource-efficient, leading to faster execution and reduced computational costs.

 ## How to use?
 1. Clone the repo at your desired location.
 ```bash
 git clone https://github.com/harshabose/gradient_decent.git
 ```
-2. This is a header-only file, just include in you code as below:
+2. This is a header-only file, just include the file in you code as shown below:
 ```cpp
 #include "gradient_decent.h"
 ```
-3. Create an instance of the class gradient_decent as below and set the parameters as desired and run:
+3. Create an instance of the class gradient_decent as shown below and set the parameters as desired and run:
 ```cpp
 auto gradient_operator = gd::gradient_decent<double, double, double>(bivarient_function, 1.6, -1.2);
 gradient_operator.perform_gradient_decent();
 ```
 **NOTE:** Requires C++20
 ## Example
-The following code uses a bechmark 3D exponential equation and has two minima at locations ${\sqrt{2}, -\sqrt{2}}$ and ${-\sqrt{2}, \sqrt{2}}$ with a value of "0". <br><br>
+The following code uses a bechmark 3D exponential objective function which has two minima at locations ${\sqrt{2}, -\sqrt{2}}$ and ${-\sqrt{2}, \sqrt{2}}$ with a minimum value of "0". <br><br>

 <p align="center">
   <img src="https://github.com/harshabose/gradient_decent/assets/127072856/299edffc-cba9-4988-8a0f-4b4397cb6b07" alt="bivarient">